DS4PS/nhood-change-project/index.md

-# A Data-Driven Approach to Neighborhood Change
+# A Data-Driven Approaches to Neighborhood Change

 This repository stores resources and project data for labs examining data-driven approaches to urban policy and exercises for regression analysis in the public policy context.